 A neural network is an assembly of simple processing units, nodes, or elements that are interconnected and whose functionality is based on the biological neuron.
-The network’s processing capability stored in the strength of interunit connections (weights) obtained by learning (the process of adoption) from a set of training patterns.
-Neural network systems perform computational tasks that are much faster than the conventional systems and this is their objective.
+The network’s processing capability is stored in the strength of interunit connections (weights) obtained by learning (the process of adoption) from a set of training patterns.
+Neural network systems perform computational tasks that are much faster than conventional systems and this is their objective.

-Artificial Neural Networks Basics and their Importance
+Artificial Neural Network Basics and their Importance

 An Artificial Neural Network is defined as a model for processing information that is inspired by the structure and functions of a biological neural network.
 The information processing system’s novel structure is the key element of this model.
 It consists of a large number of neurons(interconnected processing elements) working simultaneously to solve specific problems.
 The ANNs learn by example just like humans.

 Artificial neural networks are largely used for data modeling and statistical analysis.
 The role of ANNs in these techniques is perceived as an alternative to standard cluster analysis or nonlinear regression techniques.
 Hence, they are generally used in problems that may be formulated in terms of forecasting or classification.

 A few examples include textual character recognition, speech and image recognition, and domains of human expertise like financial market indicator prediction, medical diagnosis, geological survey for oil, and so on.

 Neuron is the neural network’s fundamental processing element and encompasses a few general capabilities.
 A biological neuron basically acquires inputs from various other sources, integrates them and carries out a non-linear operation on the result.
 Then, it outputs the final result.